-A certain combination of speed of spin, type of clay and amount of pressure applied can cause the loop tool to skip over the surface as it spins in a process known as chattering, this may be suppressed or encouraged to give a decorative textured surface.
+A certain combination of speed of spin, type and dryness of clay and amount of pressure applied can cause the loop tool to skip over the surface as it spins in a process known as chattering, this may be suppressed or encouraged to give a decorative textured surface.
 The surface of vase 3 was created in this way resulting in a texture not unlike the rippled surface of wet sand after the tide has gone out with the orange sandy clay reinforcing the effect.

 Dimensions in Centimetres